weir1/telegram-files/README.md

 **Using `docker-compose`**

-Copy [docker-compose.yaml](docker-compose.yaml) to your project directory and run the following command:
+Copy [docker-compose.yaml](docker-compose.yaml) and [.env.example](.env.example) to your project directory and run the following command:

 ```sh
 docker-compose up -d